Does the New Budget Deal Affect Your Social Security Strategy?

-Although File & Suspend/Restricted Spousal Application strategy is no longer available, there are many strategies and combinations of strategies married couples may consider.
+Although File and Suspend/Restricted Spousal Application strategy is no longer available, there are many strategies and combinations of strategies married couples may consider.
 These include both claiming early at 62 at a reduced benefit, claiming at full retirement age and waiting until a later age up until 70, or any combination of these strategies.
-And again, if you turn 62 before the end of 2015, you may still elect the File & Suspend/Restricted Spousal Application strategy.
+And again, if you turn 62 before the end of 2015, you may still elect the File and Suspend/Restricted Spousal Application strategy.

 Looking for more details on how this new legislation may affect you?
 As always, contact your Smith and Howard tax professional at 404-874-6244 prior to taking any action.